FOREX-Euro slides to two-month low vs dollar after ECB

 German exports slid at their fastest pace since late last year, figures showed on Thursday, adding to evidence that the euro zone’s debt crisis has begun to inflict a heavy toll on Europe’s largest economy.

-Concerns about the U.S. fiscal situation have ironically prompted investors to seek safe haven in U.S. Treasuries, boosting the dollar.
+Concerns about the U.S. fiscal situation has ironically prompted investors to seek safe haven in U.S. Treasuries, boosting the dollar.

 About $600 billion in government spending cuts and higher taxes will kick in early next year, unless U.S. lawmakers take steps to reduce the deficit.

-The euro also hit a near four-week trough against the yen, and was last down 0.94 percent at 101.19 yen, having dropped to a fresh low of 101.01 in late New York trade.
+The euro also hit a near four-week trough against the yen, and was last down 0.6 percent at 101.54 yen.

-It also fell to a five-week low against sterling at 79.605 pence and was last changing hands down 0.18 percent at 79.74 pence.
-The Bank of England left interest rates and its asset-purchase program unchanged.
+It also fell to a five-week low against sterling at 79.605 pence and was last changing hands down 0.2 percent at 79.76 pence.
+The Bank of England left interest rates and its asset purchase program unchanged.